 The ideal solution is to partner with an expert fax service partner. etherFAX offers a unique solution that extends existing fax server solutions to the cloud.
 By eliminating the need for costly network fax systems, such as fax boards and recurring telephony fees, etherFAX’s patented technology leverages the Internet to manage all business-critical fax communications.

 The etherFAX Secure Exchange Network (SEN) is the world’s largest, trusted ecosystem, leveraging military-grade encryption and hybrid cloud technology to provide 100% secure communications.
-Supporting every major fax server, application and fax-enabled device, etherFAX has more connected endpoints than any other service.
+Supporting every major server, application and fax-enabled device, etherFAX fax infrastructure has more connected endpoints than any other service.

 Most recently, etherFAX partnered with global imaging solutions leader, Lexmark, to extend their solutions to the etherFAX network in the cloud.
 Lexmark’s customers can now securely send rich content documents to millions of etherFAX’s connected endpoints with ultra-fast transmission speeds and guaranteed delivery, as well as still being able to send to legacy endpoints.